denizcamalan/TaskAssignment/README.md

-# TestAssignment
+# TaskAssignment
- Relimetrics Test Assignment
+ Relimetrics Task Assignment

 This project controls execution of tasks running as parallel jobs.
 At the program startup, the task manager ask the input parameter N. N defines the number of jobs that task manager assign to job IDs.
 Task manager assign each job to unique job ID.
 Task manager ask a command and N, until user enter a valid command and N is provided in a valid format.